Centennial Parklands and Callan Park regulation update

 What is park regulation?

-Park regulation is designed to support the safety and enjoyment of all park visitors by guiding them on how they can use the parks and what behaviour is expected.
+Park regulation is designed to support the safety and enjoyment of all park visitors by providing guidance on how they can use the parks and what behaviour is expected.

-Regulation is a legislated requirement of the Parklands Acts and helps to educate the community to curb unauthorised or anti-social behaviour.
+Regulation is a legislated requirement of the Parklands Acts and helps to educate the community on unauthorised or anti-social behaviour.

 Regulation guides a range of activities and uses such as traffic management and parking, events and commercial activities, noise, waste disposal, alcohol-free zones, horse riding and animal management, camping, protection of park assets including flora and fauna, cycling and other recreational activities.

-The proposed updated regulation aims to reflects evolving community needs and desires regarding activation, care and management of Sydney’s valuable park assets, including the protection of natural and cultural heritage.
+The proposed updated regulation aims to reflect evolving community needs and desires regarding activation, plus the care and management of Sydney’s valuable park assets, including the protection of natural and cultural heritage.

 We will communicate the updated regulation when it comes into effect on 1 September 2024.